-Novell[®] eDirectory[TM] includes a Linux, Solaris, AIX, and HP-UX package system, which is a collection of tools that simplify the installation and uninstallation of various eDirectory components.
+Novell[®] eDirectoryTM includes a Linux, Solaris, and AIX package system, which is a collection of tools that simplify the installation and uninstallation of various eDirectory components.
 Packages contain makefiles that describe the requirements to build a certain component of eDirectory.
-Packages also include configuration files, utilities, libraries, daemons, and man pages that use the standard Linux, Solaris, AIX, or HP-UX tools installed with the OS.
+Packages also include configuration files, utilities, libraries, daemons, and man pages that use the standard Linux, Solaris, or AIX tools installed with the OS.

-The following table provides information about the Linux, Solaris, AIX, and HP-UX packages that are included with Novell eDirectory.
+The following table provides information about the Linux, Solaris, and AIX packages that are included with Novell eDirectory.